WuTheFWasThat/cdict/README.md

 The basic unit in `cdict` is essentially a list of dictionaries.
 We then have two main operations:

-- `+` which concatenates (includes items in list 1 and list 2)
+- `a + b` concatenates (includes items in list `a` and list `b`)
-- `*` which does a grid sweep or Cartesian product (includes items formed by combining all pairs of items from list 1 and list 2)
+- `a * b` does an outer product (includes items formed by combining all pairs of items from list `a` and list `b`)

-There are a number of other more advanced features like
+Other features include:
 - nesting of `cdict`s
+- customizable combining behavior, gives user control over conflict resolution
 - transforms of `cdict`s
-- customizable behavior for "combining" and conflict resolution
-- `|` which zips experiment sets of equal length
+- `^` which does a zip/elementwise product of lists of equal length

 ### Examples